noisiver/wrath-of-the-vanilla/README.md

 The spawn points and respawn times of creatures and objects will be worked on when a lot of the maps are done.
 They will require a lot of work.

+The plan is to add progression on top of this, unlocking content gradually.
+That is, however, very far from happening - so is progressing into The Burning Crusade and beyond.

 # Important information
 Do **not** import the file spell_proc_event.sql found in the folder called extra unless you have the same talent changes that I do.
 It's there to prevent errors caused by my changes to the talent trees.